Andre601/Discord-Bad-UI/README.md

-# discordhasgoodui.design
+# discord.hasgoodui.design
 > Just FYI: The Domain is meant to be in a sarcastic tone...

-This is a small website I've made to list all the past and current decisions made by Discord that make the UI the god awful thing it sometimes is.
-Be it broken textures, wrong padding, weird theme choises, etc.
+Website to list the past and current UI design decisions made by Discord that can at the very least be considered questionable.

 ## Disclaimer
-This is not meant as a personal attack against Discord.
-It's meant as a joke and to point out the flawed designs they often make (See Discord rebranding last year).
+This is a project made to have fun.
+It's not meant as a personal attack agains Discord Inc or anyone else.

-Please don't attack Discord for this.
-Instead suggest improvements to their design, because it's better to provide good feedback than simple hate.

 ## Submit entries
 The [issue tracker](/issues) is used for submitting entries.